 < Click on the images to enlarge >

 Curtains of ice

-At half-past 10 in the morning, I was hiking alone and enjoying the silence.
-During winter, less water flows through the gorge and makes it far quieter than in summer.
+I was hiking alone at half-past 10 in the morning and enjoying the silence.
+During winter, less water flows through the gorge, making it far quieter than in summer.
 Notwithstanding, some of the most beautiful sights along the way are the waterfalls of ice and ice curtains.
 Where Breitachklamm is at its smallest and deepest, a few large boulders are stuck between the rock walls.
-It felt a bit strange, walking under the huge boulders over my head felt a bit strange.
+Walking under the enormous boulders over my head felt a bit strange.

 The entire hike through the gorge takes about one hour.
-Hence, no rush and I could take it slow and enjoy the nature.
+Hence, no rush and I could take it slow and enjoy nature.
 It is amazing how the power of the water has shaped the gorge over 10.000 years.
-At the lower exit, there is a visitor center and a restaurant.
-I was looking forward to savoring a cup of hot cocoa, relaxing and warming up before hiking back up through the Breitachklamm.
-20 minutes later, I headed out again and started on the return trip.
+At the lower exit, there is a visitor centre and a restaurant.
+I was looking forward to savouring a cup of hot cocoa, relaxing and warming up before hiking back up through the Breitachklamm.
+TwentyInstead, minutes later, I headed out again and started on the return trip.
 Hiking back to Kleinwalsertal offered a different experience.
 The sun had risen higher in the sky, and it was lighter.
 About 1.5 hours later, I was back at the bus stop after an exciting winter adventure.